-- The "physical" interpretation views a probability as the relative frequency of events that would occur in the long run, i.e., if the simple experiment were repeated a very large number of times.
-This interpretation is used in Frequentist statistical inference. - The "evidential" interpretation views a probability as means of representing the subjective plausibility of a statement, regardless of whether any random process is involved.
-This interpretation is used in Bayesian statistical inference.
+- Physical interpretation views P(A) as the relative frequency of events that would occur in the long run, i.e., if the experiment was repeated a very large number of times.
+(Frequentist) - Evidential interpretation views P(A) as a means of representing the subjective plausibility of a statement, regardless of whether any random process is involved.
+(Bayesian)